 How much does the average real estate loan officer earn in the USA?

 I was surprised by this.
-I thought given it’s a job that requires several skills, experience and is at a bank that it would pay more.
+I thought given it’s a job that requires several skills, and experience and is at a bank that it would pay more.
 The average salary is $46,399.

 1. Real Estate Photographer

 I’ve seen way too many listings with terrible photos.
 These agents do their clients a huge disservice.
-Photos get people in the door and to open houses.
+Photos get people in the door and open houses.
 It’s one of the most important marketing tools.

 How much do real estate photographers make?